crocs-muni/APDUPlay/README.md

 cd target_folder (either system32 or sysWOW64)
 takeown /f winscard.dll
 cacls winscard.dll /G your_username:F
-rename winscard.dll to winscard_MS.dll  (winscard.dll might be currently used by some other process so direct copy woudl not be possible) copy APDUPlay's winscard.dll instead winscard.dll
+rename winscard.dll to winscard_MS.dll  (winscard.dll might be currently used by some other process so direct copy would not be possible) copy APDUPlay's winscard.dll instead winscard.dll
 ```